lucasjoliveau/doc/en/administration/odoo_sh/advanced/containers.md

 Both Python 2.7 and 3.5 are installed in the containers.
 However:

-  * If your project is configured to use Odoo 10.0, the Odoo server runs with Python 2.7.
+  * If your project is configured to use Konvergo ERP 10.0, the Konvergo ERP server runs with Python 2.7.

-  * If your project is configured to use Odoo 11.0 or above, the Odoo server runs with Python 3.5.
+  * If your project is configured to use Konvergo ERP 11.0 or above, the Konvergo ERP server runs with Python 3.5.

 ## Database shell